curioussoulscafe/curious-souls-cafe/README.md

 * **Join a Live Discussion**: During special events, a prominent "Live Discussion" button will appear on the main page, giving you access to real-time questions curated for that event.

+## 🎲 A Fun Little Secret!

+Did you know there's a little Easter egg in the Curious Souls Café web app?
+The colors of the virtual question cards (when you highlight a question or a saved one by a click/tap) aren't just random!
+They're designed to subtly match the fun [dice](https://curioussoulscafe.substack.com/i/154389021/the-dice-decides) colors used by our event facilitators to make those in-person discussions even more engaging.
+It's a small nod to bring a bit of that real-world fun into your digital experience!

 ## 💡 Tips for Using the App

 Here are some helpful tips to enhance your Curious Souls Café experience:

+1. **Highlight Chosen Questions:** Always **highlight the question that is chosen** by tapping or clicking it.
+This makes it easier for other participants to focus on the active question, preventing confusion when multiple questions are displayed on the app at the same time.

-1. **Return to Main Page:** Clicking the round **Curious Souls Café icon** at the top of any topic page will take you back to the main topic selection page.
+2. **Return to Main Page:** Clicking the round **Curious Souls Café icon** at the top of any topic page will take you back to the main topic selection page.
 This has the same effect as clicking the "Leave Page" button at the bottom.

+3. **Quick Scroll to Top:** The **"Top" button** located at the bottom-right corner of any topic page can be used to quickly scroll back to the top of the screen.
+This is especially useful if you've scrolled far down and need to quickly access controls or re-read the topic title.

-2. **Single Random Question for Punishments:** For participants who land on a punishment (e.g., via specific dice colors used by our facilitators) which requires them to randomly choose a question and answer it:
+4. **Single Random Question for Punishments:** For participants who land on a punishment (e.g., via specific [dice](https://curioussoulscafe.substack.com/i/154389021/the-dice-decides) colors used by our facilitators) which requires them to randomly choose a question and answer it:

    * Set the **"No. of questions to pick"** field to `1` (instead of the default value, e.g., `3`).

    * Then, have the participant tap **"Generate Questions!"** so that only one random question is displayed.

-3. **Highlight Chosen Questions:** Always **highlight the question that is chosen** by tapping or clicking it.
-This makes it easier for other participants to focus on the active question, preventing confusion when multiple questions are displayed on the app at the same time.

-4. **Quick Scroll to Top:** The **"Top" button** located at the bottom-right corner of any topic page can be used to quickly scroll back to the top of the screen.
-This is especially useful if you've scrolled far down and need to quickly access controls or re-read the topic title.

 5. **Advanced Search & Clear:**

    * Searching with **nothing inputted in the search field** will display all questions in the current deck.
 Be mindful that this could quickly fill up the screen.

-   * For more advanced searching, you can use your web browser's built-in "Find" functionality (usually accessed by `Ctrl+F` or `Cmd+F`).
+   * For more advanced searching, you can use your web browser's built-in "Find" functionality.

    * In case the screen becomes too crowded after a search, simply tap the **"Top" button** and then click the **"Search" button** again (or "Clear Search") to clear the search results and tidy up the display.

-## 🎲 A Fun Little Secret!

-Did you know there's a little Easter egg in the Curious Souls Café web app?
-The colors of the virtual question cards (when you highlight a question or a saved one by a click/tap) aren't just random!
-They're designed to subtly match the fun [dice](https://curioussoulscafe.substack.com/i/154389021/the-dice-decides) colors used by our event facilitators to make those in-person discussions even more engaging.
-It's a small nod to bring a bit of that real-world fun into your digital experience!

 ## 📚 Introducing the Question Decks

-Our in-person Curious Souls Café meetup is your space for meaningful conversations and deep self-reflection.
+Our in-person Curious Souls Café [meetup](https://curioussoulscafe.substack.com/p/event-structure) is your space for meaningful conversations and deep self-reflection.
 Like a cozy neighborhood café, it’s a place to share ideas, explore life’s big questions, and connect with others in an open and welcoming way.
-At the heart of the Curious Souls Café experience are **questions**, thoughtfully designed by us or third parties to guide you through soul-searching discussions.
+At the heart of the Curious Souls Café experience are **questions**, thoughtfully designed by our facilitators or third parties to guide you through soul-searching discussions.
 Whether you're reflecting on your personal journey, navigating life changes, or building deeper connections, these decks spark introspection and encourage engaging dialogue.

 Explore diverse themes like self-discovery, happiness, love, and authenticity, or revisit thought-provoking prompts inspired by our global community.
 These questions help uncover insights about who you are, where you've been, and where you’re headed:

-- **Curious Talk**: A guide for self-discovery and discussions about your past, present, and future.
+- **Curious Talk**: Probe deeper motivations and encourage introspective, insightful responses.
 - **Transitions**: Navigate life’s changes with prompts that foster reflection and personal growth.
-- **Happiness**: Define joy, discover its sources, and cultivate more of it in your life.
+- **Happiness**: Explore your personal definition, experiences, and journey with happiness.
 - **Love Relationships**: Deepen your connections and reflect on the dynamics of love and intimacy.
-- **Past Questions**: Engage with prompts shared by participants from around the world.
+- **Past Questions**: Engage with prompts shared by curious souls (participants) from around the world.
 - **Authenticity**: Align your actions with your values and embrace your true self.
-- **The Mind Speaks**: Reflect on thoughts, beliefs, and mindfulness.
+- **The Mind Speaks**: Reflect on thoughts, feelings, and personal well-being.

 💖 We express our heartfelt gratitude to the Singaporean facilitator(s) for the question sets for the topics [Love Relationships](https://curioussoulscafe.github.io/curious-souls-cafe/love-relationships.html), [Happiness](https://curioussoulscafe.github.io/curious-souls-cafe/happiness.html), and [The Mind Speaks](https://curioussoulscafe.github.io/curious-souls-cafe/the-mind-speaks.html), as well as to all curious souls (participants) who contributed [past questions](https://curioussoulscafe.github.io/curious-souls-cafe/past-questions.html) from our global events.